Eagle

-Eagle is the common name for certain large birds of prey within the family of the Accipitridae.
+Eagle is the common name for certain large predatory birds of prey within the family of the Accipitridae.
 While on a genetic level, only the subfamily Aquilinae comprises "true eagles", many other species are commonly referred to as eagles, such as the bald eagle, and the term generally carries no taxonomic weight.
 Most of the 68 species of eagles are from Eurasia and Africa.
 Outside this area, just 14 species can be found—two in North America, nine in Central and South America, and three in Australia.

 Eagles are not a natural group but denote essentially any kind of bird of prey large enough to hunt sizeable (about 50 cm long or more overall) vertebrates.

 Etymology

 The word "eagle" is borrowed into English from Old French aigle, ultimately from Latin aquila.
 It is cognate with terms such as French aigle, Portuguese águia and Spanish águila.
-Historically, the native English term for eagle was "ern" (earn), derived from Proto-Germanic *arnuz, and thus cognate with other synonymous words in Germanic languages such as German Aar and Dutch arend, Swedish örn and Gothic 𐌰𐍂𐌰 (ara).
+Historically, the native English term for eagle was "ern" (earn), derived from Proto-Germanic *arnuz, and thus cognate with other synonymous words in Germanic languages such as German Aar, Dutch arend, Swedish örn and Gothic 𐌰𐍂𐌰 (ara).
 The term "ern" or "erne" is still used in Modern English in reference to some larger species of eagle, in particular the fish eagles.
 While some ornithologists may favor this term as a way to distinguish fish eagles from true eagles, all species of fish eagle (such as the bald eagle and white-tailed eagle) are still commonly referred to as "eagles".